yamatatsu/blog/posts/003_AWS-Serverless-Applications-Lens.md

 Alarms should be configured at both individual and aggregated levels.
 Aggregate-level examples include alarming but not limited to the following metrics:

-- Lambda: Throttling, Errors, ConcurrentExecutions, UnreservedConcurrentExecutions
+- **Lambda**: Throttling, Errors, ConcurrentExecutions, UnreservedConcurrentExecutions
-- Step Functions: ActivitiesTimedOut, ActivitiesFailed, ActivitiesHeartbeatTimedOut
+- **Step Functions**: ActivitiesTimedOut, ActivitiesFailed, ActivitiesHeartbeatTimedOut
-- API Gateway: 5XXError, 4XXError
+- **API Gateway**: 5XXError, 4XXError

 An individual-level example is alarming on the Duration metric from Lambda or IntegrationLatency from API Gateway when invoked through API, since different parts of the application likely have different profiles.
 A bad deployment that makes a function execute for much longer than usual could be quickly captured in this instance.